 - Craft contractually enforceable terms.
 Avoid weasel words like “intends to” or “commits up to $X.”

 - Don’t delay exploring a partnership.
-Rural hospitals and health systems that explore partnering options from a relative position of strength will garner more interest and receive stronger proposals than organizations that wait until they must find a partner:
+Rural & Community Hospitals and health systems that explore partnering options from a relative position of strength will garner more interest and receive stronger proposals than organizations that wait until they must find a partner:

 - Delay consumes value.
 Reserves are burned up by cash flow losses, investment is deferred, and uncertainty and drift make it more difficult to recruit and retain top talent.
 All this can result in a depleted balance sheet and erosion of market position.

 - For many potential partners, a prospective partner that requires a turnaround is a red flag.
 It requires two types of scarce resources (management time and cash) with an uncertain ROI.
 Given competing priorities, they may pass.